jreisinger/docs/blog/2023-01-02-practical-cloud-security-overview.md

 You should get at least a rough understanding of your organization's business and products.
 Find out your [responsibility](https://docs.aws.amazon.com/wellarchitected/latest/security-pillar/shared-responsibility.html) boundaries and what data and compute/storage/network resources you need to protect.
 This depends on the service model you use or provide (IaaS, PaaS or SaaS).
 Get some idea [who](https://github.com/jreisinger/docs/blob/master/notes/sec/threat-actors.md) is most likely to cause problems and [how](https://attack.mitre.org).

-Risk level is the likelihood of a risk times its impact.
+Risk level is the likelihood of a future problem times its impact.
 You can approach each risk in one of these ways:

 * avoid it - don't build the system in the first place or turn it off if benefits are lower than risks
 * transfer it - pay someone else to manage the risk (e.g. SaaS, insurance)